DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 ![Selected Person](../assets/lesson-6/events-2.png "Selected Person")

-Let's go through the code because we also had to make some checks along the way.
+Let's go through the code because we've also had to make some checks along the way.

 If the user has selected more than one or zero objects, we don't want to display anything: